- Email: email@example.com

 What motivated me to undertake PhD study?

 Completing my PGCert and MEd sparked my interest in education and educational research.
 I particularly enjoyed my MEd critical study, in which I explored the outcomes of interprofessional education on community pharmacist and general practitioner (GP) relationships.
-This project gave me an interest in community pharmacy practice and the experiences of community pharmacy practice.
+This project gave me an interest in community pharmacy practice and the experiences of community pharmacists.

 What makes me passionate about my subject?